Dewi Remaja

 Dewi Remaja is a Malaysian reality television show in which aspiring young women vie for the coveted title and a pathway into the modelling or acting industry in the country.

-The current Dewi Remaja is Nurel Bahrin from Kuching, Sarawak, who was crowned on 29 November 2023 at the CIDB Convention Centre, Kuala Lumpur by outgoing winner Tracie Sinidol of Sabah.
-Nurel holds the distinction of being the first Sarawakian and the second woman from East Malaysia to win the Dewi Remaja title.
+The current Dewi Remaja is Nylea Adzlan of Kuala Lumpur.
+She was crowned by the outgoing winner, Nurelyana Baharin of Sarawak.

 History

 The competition was created and organised by Remaja magazine, originally under Kumpulan Media Karangkraf Sdn.
 Bhd. (now Nu Ideaktif Sdn.
 Bhd.), and is primarily broadcast by Astro.
 Since its inception in 1985, Dewi Remaja has crowned 13 winners, with each titleholder traditionally crowned by her predecessor.

 During the 2018 edition of Dewi Remaja, the winner Haneesya Hanee was stripped off her title due to a controversial video of her with other friends at a nightclub.
 However, she was not replaced by any of the runners-up.
 For the first time in the history of Dewi Remaja, the Remaja magazine did not feature a winning image of the winner on the cover page.